IceCure Medical (NASDAQ:ICCM) Earns “Buy” Rating from HC Wainwright

-Separately, Alliance Global Partners upped their price target on IceCure Medical from $1.90 to $2.90 and gave the stock a buy rating in a research note on Wednesday, March 20th.
+Separately, Alliance Global Partners upped their price objective on IceCure Medical from $1.90 to $2.90 and gave the stock a buy rating in a research report on Wednesday, March 20th.

-IceCure Medical (NASDAQ:ICCM – Get Free Report) last announced its earnings results on Tuesday, May 28th.
-The company reported ($0.08) EPS for the quarter, meeting analysts’ consensus estimates of ($0.08).
+IceCure Medical (NASDAQ:ICCM – Get Free Report) last posted its quarterly earnings results on Tuesday, May 28th.
+The company reported ($0.08) earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of ($0.08).
 IceCure Medical had a negative net margin of 444.30% and a negative return on equity of 101.66%.
-The firm had revenue of $0.74 million for the quarter, compared to analysts’ expectations of $0.80 million.
-During the same quarter in the previous year, the business posted ($0.08) EPS.
-As a group, equities research analysts anticipate that IceCure Medical will post -0.28 EPS for the current fiscal year.
+The business had revenue of $0.74 million during the quarter, compared to analysts’ expectations of $0.80 million.
+During the same quarter last year, the company posted ($0.08) earnings per share.
+Sell-side analysts expect that IceCure Medical will post -0.28 EPS for the current year.

 IceCure Medical Company Profile